 1. Amendment to IPR Policy.
 The IPR Policy is hereby amended to read in its entirety as set forth on Exhibit A hereto (IPR Policy version 1.3, effective August ___, 2017).
 In summary, the purpose of the amendment to the IPR Policy is to clarify that patent licensing obligations will be based on working group participation rather than Forum membership.

 2. Amendment to Bylaws.
 The Bylaws are hereby amended to read in their entirety as set forth on Exhibit B hereto (Bylaws version 1.7, effective August ___, 2017).
 In summary, the purpose of the amendment to the Bylaws is to: (i) set forth the processes required to set up and operate new Forum working groups; (ii) make clarifications regarding faulty ballot votes; (iii) clarify the process that applies if there’s a discrepancy between ballot Guideline language and language provided in a redline version attached to the ballot; (iv) specify how to finalize minutes if there is no Forum meeting or teleconference within 3 weeks of publication of the draft minutes; and (v) clarify the meanings of the terms Forum Meetings and Forum Teleconferences.

+3. Applicability of Amendments.
+The amendments to the IPR Policy and the Bylaws described in this ballot shall become effective when the vote for approval is final, and shall not apply retroactively.
+Any Draft Guideline Ballots already in the Review Period when such amendments go into effect shall comply with the versions of the IPR Policy and the Bylaws in effect when such Review Period began.

 -- MOTION ENDS –